 Separating your laundry before you begin washing can be more beneficial than you think.
 You might already be aware that colors bleed and therefore shouldn’t be washed with whites.
 But did you also know that different colors wash better at different settings than others?
 Did you know that certain fabrics require a unique washing setting?
 Or that some clothing items need to be air-dried or hand-washed?

+Home organization strategies do not have to be limited to drawers, closets, bathrooms, and vanities.
+These could also include laundry.
 We’ll be discussing the best ways to separate and organize your laundry before you wash to make the whole process easier and more efficient while also being kind on your clothing.

 Separating by color does more than just prevent bleeding.
 Certainly, pairing a white T-shirt with a brand-new red dress can turn your shirt pink, and blue jeans stain nearly everything during their first few washes.